zhengezhao/fever-baseline/README.md

 # Assignment 3

 * This repo is a simple runable instruction of [https://github.com/sheffieldnlp/fever-baselines].
 More specifically, I choose to train the **Decomposable Attention model**.
 The MLP model also works, but due to the computing cost and time, I haven't trained that model.
-For the sampling method, I have some problem when I was trying to train both models with Nearest-Page Sampling for the NotEoughInfo class.
-That's why I choose **Random Sampling** for NotEoughInfo class even through they mention the performance is worse than the first one.
+For the sampling method for NotEnoughINfo class, I tried both **Nearest-Page Sampling** and **Random Sampling**, you can choose either one of them to run.

 ## Full Credits
 * Please refer to the [https://github.com/sheffieldnlp/fever-baselines] for more details.